 In the wake of COVID-19, the Emergency Fund provides RCC students who are experiencing undue hardship with aid that resolves their immediate need and allows them to continue their studies and graduate.

-RCC’s Food Cupboard will be open Tuesday, September 22 until Thursday, December 17 for curbside pickup on Tuesdays (11 am – 2 pm) and Thursdays (2 – 5 pm).
+RCC’s Food Cupboard will be open Monday, February 8 until Tuesday, May 18 for curbside pickup on Mondays ( 12 pm – 3 pm) and Tuesdays (11 am – 2 pm).
 Masks and social distancing will be mandated for pickup.
-Visit the Food Cupboard page for more information and to sign up.
+Visit the Food Cupboard page for more information.

 Student Success is operating remotely during the coronavirus pandemic.
 Watch the following video for more information.